Rabbi Nathan Alfred

 I grew up in London and studied Classics at King’s College, Cambridge.
 After graduating I moved to Budapest to play chess, a life-long passion, and gained the title of Fide Master.
 But then I made a different move: I trained for the rabbinate in London and Jerusalem.
 Upon ordination I worked as a community rabbi for twelve years, six in Europe, simultaneously in Brussels and in Luxembourg, and six in Asia, based in Singapore.
 In 2020 I made Aliyah and can now be found, with my wife and son, at home in Jerusalem.
 Meanwhile I work in New York City, where I am the spiritual leader of the Free Synagogue of Flushing, the oldest Reform shul in Queens.

 I am a long-time member of the Central Conference of American Rabbis, as well as a founding member and former Vice-President of Kerem (the Conference of Francophone Rabbis).
 I have also served as Vice-Chair of the Assembly of Rabbis and Cantors (ARC) of Australia, New Zealand and Asia.
-Additionally I am a member of MARAM (Israeli Rabbinate) and the New York Board of Rabbis.
+I am a member of MARAM (Israeli Rabbinate) and the New York Board of Rabbis, and in 2023 was awarded a JJGI Fellowship for Rabbis and Senior Educators.

 Being Jewish is a joyful expression of my identity.
 I enjoy bringing people together to build communities that support each other through good times and bad.
 We have much to learn from one another!

 FREE SYNAGOGUE OF FLUSHING, QUEENS, NEW YORK

 I am delighted to be working as rabbi and spiritual leader of the oldest Reform synagogue in Queens, the world's most diverse borough.